james-ols/hugo/site/content/products/_index.md

 title: Products
 subtitle: 'The Archives, Museums and Archaeology platform'
 image: /img/productsjumbo.jpg
-heading: 'The Archives, Museums and Archaeology platform'
+heading: 'CollectionsBase Core, Complete, Aggregator and CRM'
 description: >-
   CollectionsBase provides public access to the records of over 100 organisations large and small.